July 31, 2021

-Is there an unpleasant smell in your house?
-Does it seem to get worse when the air conditioner is running?
-While some smells are merely unpleasant, others present serious health hazards.
+Is there a bad smell in your home that seems to get worse when your air conditioner is running?

-Learn about the various smells that may be coming from your air conditioning vents along with some possible causes.
+Here is useful information on the smells that may be coming from your air conditioning vents.

 The best way to protect your belongings and prevent mold and mildew from forming in your home and HVAC system is with a whole-home dehumidifier.
 Connected directly to your existing HVAC system, the dehumidifier automatically removes the correct amount of moisture from the air and deposits the condensate outdoors.

 Dirty evaporator coils, clogged condensate drain pans, and stagnant water can cause the smell of dirty socks or stinky feet.
-Usually, a professional cleaning will do the trick.
+The solution is a professional cleaning.

 If someone has smoked in the home, the odors could accumulate in the filter and evaporator coil.
 When you turn on the air conditioner, you may smell stale cigarette smoke.

-Change the filter, schedule a professional tune-up/cleaning, and only smoke outdoors (or not at all).
+Change the filter, schedule a professional tune-up and cleaning, and only smoke outdoors.

 If something smells like it’s burning, it probably is.
 This could be an overheating motor, a wiring issue, or some other mechanical problem.
-Turn the HVAC system off immediately from the breaker box.
+This is a serious thing – turn the HVAC system off immediately from the breaker box.

 Sometimes the smell may be more similar to gun powder, which can indicate a short from the AC’s circuit board or fan motor.

-After it has been deemed safe to renter the home, schedule service with an HVAC technician to make sure there are not electrical or mechanical problems with your air conditioner.
+After it has been deemed safe to re-enter the home, schedule service with an HVAC technician to make sure there are not electrical or mechanical problems with your air conditioner.

 Sewer gases can back up into the home if you have dry P-traps.
 Try running the water in all of your sinks (about every month) to fill the P-trap and create a seal against sewage smells.